percona/pmm-doc/docs/using/dbaas.md

 ### Kubernetes operator update

 When a new version of the operator is available the *Operators* column shows a message with this information.
-Cick the message to go to the operator release notes to find out more about the update.
+Click the message to go to the operator release notes to find out more about the update.

 ![!](../_images/PMM_DBaaS_Kubernetes_Cluster_Operator_Update.png)